-Discussion Alkalinity was first included in the testing in 2010, so the historical data is abbreviated.
+Alkalinity was first included in the testing in 2010, so the historical data is abbreviated.
 Alkalinity decreased since 2011, but remained within the target range and showed slight recovery since 2013.

-Discussion Sulfate fluctuated over the course of testing but the overall trend was downward.
+Sulfate fluctuated over the course of testing but the overall trend was downward.
 It is important that this parameter stay within the target range.
 Any sharp increases could indicate pollution that would need to be quickly investigated.

-Discussion Fluoride has fluctuated over the testing history, but showed an overall decline.
+Fluoride has fluctuated over the testing history but showed an overall decline.
 It is important that this parameter stay within the target range and any sharp increases are quickly investigated.

-Discussion The trend line for Chloride is upward.
+The trend line for Chloride is upward.
 The data shows a large increase in 2005, which put concentrations over the target limit.
 Since 2008, the overall trend was slightly downward, showing the amount of chlorides slowly decreased.
-We will look for this trend to continue in the future.
+In 2023, we did see a slight decrease in comparison with 2022.
+This change is a good sign and does not show a need for immediate response.
+We will closely observe this data in the future to make sure an upward trend does not continue.